 - Add the milk, oil, honey, egg, cinnamon, nutmeg, ginger, salt, and vanilla to the bowl with the potatoes.
 Beat with the mixer until the mixture is smooth.

 - Grease a 9" x 13" baking dish, and transfer the sweet potato mixture to the dish, spreading it evenly with a spoon.

-- Roughly chop the pecans, and combine all the topping ingredients in a separate small or medium-sized mixing bowl, and mix together.
+- Make the pecan topping.
+Roughly chop the pecans, and combine all the topping ingredients in a separate small or medium-sized mixing bowl, and mix together.
 Sprinkle topping over the casserole.

 - Bake at 350 degrees for 40-45 minutes, or until bubbly and beginning to brown around the edges.